Is it legal to run an affiliate website for online gambling in the United States?

 Online gambling has been legalized in certain states.
 You'd think that would mean that it would always be legal to be an affiliate for legal casinos in those states.
 However, the state in which you live probably has a law against promoting gambling, and that might or might not apply to promoting legal casinos in other states.
 So, you might still be subject to the risks below, depending on the laws of the state where you live.
 Though again, enforcement against affiliates these days seems to be rare to non-existent.

-Participating in profits
+Participating in earnings

 Encouraging or promoting gambling